 - Choose interesting words that will convince to read this text.
 Sometimes they are difficult to find, or even unrealistic.
 Especially if the comparison is simple and there can't be any special creativity in it.
 But think about how you can distinguish your title and pay attention to it.
 If you can't come up with a title and get into a creative stupor because of this, just write your work.
 Then read it and think about the title again.
 It can appear quite suddenly and at the time of writing an essay.

-20 Titles for a Compare and Contrast Essay for Example
+20 Titles for a Compare and Contrast Essay

 This type of essay is very popular.
 It is an interesting option for training practice.
 An author develops analytical and critical thinking, learns to search and process information.
 Every student in his life at least once wrote such an essay.
 So, let's look at examples of names for inspiration.